ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/plando_en.md

       - Boss Relic 1
     world: true
     count: 2

+# example block 6 - A Link to the Past
+  - items:
+      Progressive Sword: 4
+    world: BobsSlaytheSpire
+    count:
+      min: 1
+      max: 4
 ```
 1. This block has a 50% chance to occur, and if it does will place either the Empire Orb or Radiant Orb on another player's
 Starter Chest 1 and removes the chosen item from the item pool.